Golf Tutorials

 Player's Perspective: Angles, Angles, Angles

 Royal Melbourne hammers home the old axiom that "the game of golf is all about playing from Position A to get to position B".
-This magnificent course shows why so many wide fairways play narrow as on approach being out of position makes your landing zone all the smaller.
-Each flag position gives that approach shot a unique character that can either penalise you or make you really think you're Tiger Woods out of the right side fairway trap trying to run the ball up the green through 30 yards by a gap a third of the width of its length!
-A fun day at the office if anything is going to have to to be well struck that day but I would suggest this challenge is for only sub-5 Handicappers to try it with a straightbat from time to time...
-We recommend your favourite high and long iron of choice here!
+This magnificent course shows why so many wide fairways play narrow, as on approach being out of position makes your landing zone all the smaller.
+Each flag position gives that approach shot a unique character that can either penalize you or make you feel like you're Tiger Woods, trying to run the ball up the green through a narrow gap.
+It's a fun day at the office, but I would suggest this challenge is for only sub-5 handicappers to try with a straight bat from time to time.
+We recommend your favorite high and long iron of choice here!

 9. National Golf Links of America – Southampton, New York, USA